 - Does the currency symbol according to the region?

-- Does the usability symbols know within a particular region?
+- Do the usability symbols know within a particular region?

-- Does UI action symbols (question mark, stop symbol, file, save symbol) know within the particular region?
+- Do UI action symbols (question mark, stop symbol, file, save symbol) know within the particular region?

 - How the currency symbols and numbers are formatted?

 - How are the colors for symbols and UI allocated for a particular region?

 - How are the phone numbers formatted for a particular region?

 - How is the region-specific restriction added to a particular region?

 - Does the translation work correctly for the UI?

 - Does the translation free of errors?